Skip to Content

 Two visitors walking around Seoul wearing hanboks

-Two visitors wearing a hanbok inside a Seoul Palace
+Two visitors wearing a hanbok walking through a palace complex

 Hanboks can be rented per hour or for the entire day.
-It is also common for women to have their hair styled to wear along with their hanbok.
-Here are popular hanbok rentals in Seoul to peak your interest.
+It’s also common for women to have their hair styled to wear along with their Korean clothes.
+Here are popular hanbok rentals in Seoul if this something you want to do.

-If you are visiting in peak season (during cherry blossoms), we recommend you reserve your hanbok rental online because we did see many hanbok shops with sold out signs when we visited.
+If you’re planning to visit during the cherry blossom season like we did, we recommend you reserve your hanbok rental online in advance because we did see many hanbok shops with sold out signs.

 1. Gyeongbokgung Palace

-The Gyeongbokgung Palace was the main royal palace established for the Joseon Dynasty built in 1395.
-This is the oldest and most popular palace in Seoul.
+The Gyeongbokgung Palace was the main royal palace originally established for the Joseon Dynasty in 1395.
+This is the oldest and most popular palace in Seoul which means it’s also one of the busiest.

 • Most popular palace in Seoul